Increase to automatic enrolment minimum contributions

 This has been known as ‘contribution phasing’.
 It’s important that you’re ready for the contribution increases so that the correct contributions are deducted at the right time, and that your pension scheme remains a qualifying scheme for members.

-Before the end of the year, you should receive a letter from The Pensions Regulator to remind you about the increases to contributions.
 Although there are no additional duties under automatic enrolment for you to tell your employees about the increase to contributions, you may wish to do so.
-This will help minimise queries and reduce the risk of some employees deciding to opt out of their pension scheme.
+This will help minimise queries and reduce the risk of some employees deciding to leave their pension scheme.